July 7, 2022

-Thursday of the Fourteenth Week of Ordinary Time
+Thursday of the Fourteenth Week in Ordinary Time

 Without cost you have received; without cost you are to give.
 Matthew 10:8b